Black-Coffee-Ramen/AP_Lab_Assignments/README.md

 - Implement a reservation system for books that are currently unavailable.

 ## License
-This program is provided under the MIT License.
+This program is provided under the Apache License.
 You are free to use and modify it according to your needs.

 ## Author
 This program was developed by Athiyo Chakma.